Simbotic/cognition/README.md

 ## Usage

-Once you've built and run the Cognition System, you'll be prompted with a series of questions and choices.
+Once you've built and run Cognition, you'll be prompted with a series of questions and choices.
 You can navigate the decision tree by typing your choice and pressing Enter.
 To exit the system, type "exit" when prompted.

 ## Customization